URGENT CARE

 Abscesses

 An abscess is a painful infection near the tooth root or gum line.
-Rinse with warm saltwater to relieve pressure and prevent the infection.
+Call us for dental abscess treatment, dental infection treatment, or an infected tooth emergency.

 Woman with her hand on her cheek, showing pain.
 Brown hair, neutral background.